Check out our latest product, LLM Studio!

 LLM Hallucinations are a critical deterrent to enterprise adoption.
-Mitigating hallucinations comes down to ensuring we work with the right prompts, data as well as providing the right context through a vector database.
-The Galileo LLM studio is the LLM explainability platform to identify and mitigate hallucinations across prompt engineering, fine-tuning and production monitoring for your LLMs.
-Join 1000s of developers in the waitlist!
+Mitigating hallucinations comes down to ensuring we work with the suitable model, prompts, data, and context through a vector database.

-For now, let’s deep dive into LLM hallucinations and understand them a bit better.
+Let’s dive deep into LLM hallucinations and understand them a bit better.

 The creation of human-like text with Natural Language Generation (NLG) has improved recently because of advancements in Transformer-based language models.
 This has made the text produced by NLG helpful for creating summaries, generating dialogue, or transforming data into text.
 However, there is a problem: these deep learning systems sometimes make up or "hallucinate" text that was not intended, which can lead to worse performance and disappoint users in real-world situations.